 What to do about it: The priority for enterprises should be defensive measures, especially tailored to nations with geopolitical conflicts in which the US is actively involved.
 For example, after the initial strikes in Iran in 2026, there was a notable escalation in attacks from activists.
 According to Unit 42, state-backed groups may act in operational isolation, which could change their attack patterns.
 Given this and the overall more chaotic geopolitical environment, Forrester recommends holding regular sessions on geopolitical risk to continually reevaluate which threat actors are likely to target your organization and to update threat intelligence measures accordingly.

-Pillar 2: Promote Common Sense Regulation
+Pillar Two: Promote Common Sense Regulation

 What to do about it: Without further specificity, federal agencies should take the messages in the strategy document seriously.
-Continue to harden systems by aggressively maturing Zero Trust (including phishing‑resistant MFA, least‑privilege access, and strong segmentation), implementing post-quantum cryptography (with federal agencies mandated to switch by 2035), and adopting strong AI security measures.
+Continue to harden systems by aggressively maturing Zero Trust (including phishing‑resistant multifactor authentication, least‑privilege access, and strong segmentation), implementing post-quantum cryptography (with federal agencies mandated to switch by 2035), and adopting strong AI security measures.

-Pillar 4: Secure Critical Infrastructure
+Pillar Four: Secure Critical Infrastructure

 What to know: Critical infrastructure has been a concern of the US federal government since the first comprehensive national strategy to secure cyberspace was released in the Bush administration.
 While the government’s perspective of how to address critical infrastructure has changed, the private sector has borne the burden of securing those environments.

-The biggest adjustment with this new strategy is that the government is explicitly directing critical infrastructure providers to move away from working with companies considered “adversary vendors” and to promote the use of U.S. technologies.
+The biggest adjustment with this new strategy is that the government is explicitly directing critical infrastructure providers to move away from working with companies considered “adversary vendors” and to promote the use of US technologies.

 This pillar makes it seem as though there is an appetite for more holistic regulation on securing AI systems.
-However, given the rollback of Biden-era executive orders to regulate AI, and the current administration’s focus on “common sense regulations,” which typically means fewer regulations, it’s unlikely this will come to fruition.
+But given the rollback of Biden-era executive orders to regulate AI, and the current administration’s focus on “common sense regulations,” which typically means fewer regulations, it’s unlikely this will come to fruition.
 This pillar signals directionality but is unlikely to have teeth on enforcement.

 What to do about it: Despite challenges in enforcement, a section dedicated to this topic in the cybersecurity strategy shows its importance.
 Inventory where your organization uses public‑key cryptography and prioritize long‑lived, sensitive data for early migration to standards‑based, hybrid quantum‑safe algorithms.
 To secure AI systems, lock down training data and model artifacts, segment AI infrastructure, and monitor for abuse.

-Pillar 6: Build Talent and Capacity
+Pillar Six: Build Talent And Capacity

-The 2026 strategy envisions a rapid expansion of cyber talent well-versed in autonomous systems and AI-enabled defense tools.
+The 2026 strategy envisions a rapid expansion of cyber talent well versed in autonomous systems and AI-enabled defense tools.
 It frames the cyber workforce as a strategic asset and calls for cross-sector initiatives to quickly broaden the talent pool, shifting roles from manual technical operators to professionals who manage and integrate intelligent security systems as more routine tasks become automated.

 Conclusion